 - 1. Students who have successfully completed a minimum of 42 semester credits in the Associate's program and a minimum of 102 semester credits in the Bachelor's program should contact advising@uopeople.org to verify that they are on track for graduation. - 2.
-Academic Advising will guide students on their course selection and will inform the Office of Student Services that they have completed the first step in the graduation process. - 3.
-Once students have successfully completed a minimum of 51 semester credits in the Associate's program and a minimum of 111 semester credits in the Bachelor's program, they may request to be audited for graduation by the Office of Student Services. - 4.
-The Office of Student Services completes the graduation audit form, files it in the student's record and sends a copy to the student.
+Once students have successfully completed a minimum of 51 semester credits in the Associate's program and a minimum of 111 semester credits in the Bachelor's program, they may request to be audited for graduation by the Office of Student Services. - 3.
+The Office of Student Services completes the graduation audit form, files it in the student's record and sends a copy to the student. - 4.
+Once students complete all courses needed to graduate (as outlined in the audit form), students should complete the graduation application form and send it to the Office of Student Services.
+A graduation application form will be sent to students upon request.

-- 5. Once students complete all courses needed to graduate (as outlined in the audit form), students should complete the graduation application form and send it to the Office of Student Services.
-A graduation application form will be sent to students upon request. - 6.
-The Office of Student Services certifies whether students have completed all requirements needed to graduate. - 7.
-Students are notified as to whether they have met graduation requirements.
+- 6. Students are notified as to whether they have met graduation requirements.
 If not, the Office of Student Services informs students of any outstanding requirements needed to graduate.
-Once completed, students go back to step 3 listed above. - 8.
-The Office of Student Services prepares the diploma and an official transcript and sends it to the student.
+Once completed, students go back to step 3 listed above. - 7.
+The Office of Enrollment Management prepares the diploma and an official transcript and sends it to the student via registered post before the new term begins.
+Students wishing to receive their official documentation via expedited mail may submit a request to the Office of Student Services and will incur an extra fee.